 Local Content and Employment

-We place a high priority on purchasing goods and services locally and are committed to giving local contractors and suppliers the opportunity to participate in projects and operating requirements, generally through a competitive bidding process.
-We also look for opportunities to develop local suppliers and promote local hiring as appropriate to meet business needs.
+We emphasize promoting supplier capacity building in our procurement, and we expect our suppliers to do the same.
+We also place a high priority on purchasing goods and services locally and are committed to giving local contractors and suppliers the opportunity to participate in projects and operating requirements, generally through a competitive bidding process.
+We also seek opportunities to develop local suppliers and promote local hiring as appropriate to meet business needs.
 Read more about how we are creating shared value in communities.

 |Local Business Development||